mintme-com/pool/README.md

-## Open Source Webchain Mining Pool
+## Open Source MintMe.com Coin Mining Pool

 What follows next is the basic short guide.
-Main page of the project is located at https://webchain.network.
+Main page of the project is located at https://mintme.com/coin.
 If you have a need to learn how to install in a more detailed way, we invite you to read our <b>[Guide on Wiki](https://github.com/webchain-network/webchain-pool/wiki/Detailed-guide-about-Webchain-pool-installation)</b>

 ### Features